 Hearing Loss and Dementia

-A recent study at Johns Hopkins University tracked brain changes in 126 people over the course of a decade.
+A study at Johns Hopkins University tracked brain changes in 126 people over the course of a decade.
 Each participant completed a hearing test, and the results revealed 75 people with normal hearing, and 51 people with impaired hearing of at least a 25-decibel loss.

 What they learned: